StanHash/mgfembp/README.md

 Most functions match when using old_agbcc (the compiler fe6 uses); Some only match with "new" agbcc; and then I found one whose body matches with agbcc but requires old_agbcc prologue/epilogue emission behavior (see: https://decomp.me/scratch/8D6rH).

 This makes me think this uses some GCC version (or patch version) that is between old_agbcc and "new" agbcc.
 Which sucks because I didn't plan on having the time to look into something like that.
-So this will be probably be dormant for a bit.
+So this will probably be dormant for a bit.

 If someone wants to look into this it would be nice.